OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/0-common-settings.md

 connector types, and fill its settings.
 The form may change depending on the type of connector selected.
 However, some concepts are the same.

-You can see the status of the South connector from its display screen, or edit its settings.
+You can see the status of the South connector from its display page, or edit its settings.

 ## General settings
 - **Name**: The name of the connector lets you remind with a user-friendly name what it does.
-- **Description**: You can add a description to better remember some quirks (about the connection, access rights, etc).
+- **Description**: You can add a description to better remember some quirks (about the connection, access rights, etc.).
 - **Toggle**: You can activate or pause the connector from the **enabled toggle**.
-However, from the south list or from the display screen, you can also toggle the connector.
+However, from the South list or from the display page, you can also toggle the connector.

 ## History settings
 For history capable South connectors (SQL, OPCUA...), intervals of data can be requested.
 These intervals can be quite large